-Students who plan to work in a mental health setting or enter a graduate program in clinical or counseling psychology or a related field should take: PSYC 203, PSYC 205, PSYC 231or 307, PSYC 302, PSYC 213, ABA 313 or ABA 513 and an internship in mental health.
+Students who plan to work in a mental health setting or enter a graduate program in clinical or counseling psychology or a related field should take: PSYC 203, PSYC 205, PSYC 231 or 307, PSYC 302, PSYC 213, ABA 313 or ABA 513 and an internship in mental health.
 Physical/Occupational Therapy:

-Students interested in graduate studies in physical or occupational therapy should take: PSYC 305, PSYC 310, PSYC 213, ABA 313 or ABA 513, BIOL 111, BIOL 264, BIOL 265, EXLD 251 and an internship in a PT or OT setting.
-PSYC 235 is also recommended.
+Students interested in graduate studies in physical or occupational therapy should take: PSYC 305, BIOL 111, BIOL 264, BIOL 265, EXLD 251, and two among PSYC 235, PSYC 310, and PSYC 213 or ABA 313/513 and an internship in a PT or OT setting.
 (Note: this is an emphasis within the psychology major; it does not include all prerequisite courses for admission to a graduate program in PT or OT.)
 Elder Care:

-Students interested in working with the elderly or graduate work in gerontology should take: PSYC 111 PSYC 212 PSYC 307 PSYC 307 PSYC 311 BIOL 151 HCA 240 SOWK 124 And an internship in an elder care setting.
+Students interested in working with the elderly or graduate work in gerontology should take: PSYC 111, PSYC 212, PSYC 307, PSYC 311, BIOL 151, HCA 240, SOWK 124 and an internship in an elder care setting.
 SOC 205 is also recommended.
 Forensic Psychology:

-Students interested in graduate studies in forensic psychology should take: PSYC 203 PSYC 205 PSYC 248 PSYC 249 PSYC 302 PSYC 307 and an internship in a forensic or criminal justice setting (PSYC 287 or CJ 287).
+Students interested in graduate studies in forensic psychology should take: PSYC 203, PSYC 205, PSYC 248, PSYC 249, PSYC 302, PSYC 307 and an internship in a forensic or criminal justice setting (PSYC 287 or CJ 287).
 Civic Engagement and International Opportunities - Long-established internships and volunteer opportunities with agencies such as Western State Hospital, Woodrow Wilson Rehabilitation Center, and area service agencies - May term course in Europe Post-Baccalaureate Certificate in Psychology (PBCP) The Post-Baccalaureate Certificate in Psychology is designed for students who have a bachelor's degree in a field other than psychology who wish to enter a master's or doctorate-level psychology graduate program.
 In the Certificate program, you will work with a psychology faculty adviser to design a personalized educational plan of 13-17 semester hours.
 You will also receive individual advising from a psychology faculty member on selecting, applying to and preparing for graduate study.
 Students applying to this program should have a bachelor's degree from an accredited college or university, a 3.0 grade point average, and standardized test scores (SAT, ACT or general GRE) in the 50th percentile or higher.
 You should also submit a written statement of purpose detailing your educational and professional goals and explaining how the PBCP will assist you.
 Finally, an interview with the Psychology department is required for admission.
 Requirements for PBCP Course requirements are intentionally flexible and will depend on the student's academic record and work experience.
 Individual certificate plans will be prepared by the student's faculty advisor and approved by the Psychology Department Head.
 Minimum requirements for the certificate are Psych 151 plus 12 semester hours in psychology, with all courses at the 200-level or above and at least 3 hours at the 300-level.
 All courses must be taken for a letter grade, and students must earn a 2.0 or higher for the course to count as certificate credit.
 Students must have a psychology GPA of 3.0 or higher to earn the certificate.
 Courses: